 - Natural soil produces such as cotton, jute, tea, etc.

-- Manufactured products such as artificial jams, hides, gunny bags and so on.
+- Manufactured products such as artificial jams, hides, gunny bags, etc.

 - Mineral products such as lead, crude, mica, gold, silver, and others.